-Also, note that propellers feature a rubber hub pressed into the center propeller that includes the hole for the prop shaft to slide through.
+Also, note that select propellers feature a rubber hub pressed into the center propeller that includes the hole for the prop shaft to slide through.
 Sometimes as a result of impact the rubber hub becomes damaged and the propeller will not let the boat perform to the rated revolutions per minute (rpm).
 In an emergency a stainless propeller blade may be straightened by laying the propeller blade on a 2 x 4 and hammering the bent portion of the blade until straight.
-The above process works better with a softer aluminum propeller.

 It is advantageous to carry the needed tools to change propellers including pliers to pull cotter key and deep socket and ratchet to remove the propeller shaft nut.
 See the appropriate outboard manufacturer's owner's manual for further information.